Outside of work, I enjoy playing badminton and swimming quite often. I'm also

 I am an advocate for open-source contributions, as they foster collective growth and help both

 educators and learners critically engage with the wealth of information available online.
-The guidance and support
+The

-of my academic mentors and peers have been pivotal in shaping my early career, and their influence continues to
+of my academic mentors and peers have been pivotal in shaping my early career, and their influence

 inspire me.